freimair/yatb/readme.md

 1. Download the dist folder in this repository
 2. in Eclipse open Help -> Install new Software... -> Add... -> Local...
-3. Select the dist folder
+3. Select the site/target/site folder
 4. Select the plugin and proceed like normal

 Based on the original YaTB plugin by Nick Tan.